Skip to content ↓

 Understanding the World

-Children to explore the change in the season from Summer into Autumn,
+• Explore the change in the seasons from Winter into Spring,

 Expressive Arts and Design